What are the different emergency alerts in California?

 Here is when a Silver Alert is activated, according to the CHP:

-- The missing person is 65 years old or older, developmentally disabled or cognitively imparied
+- The missing person is 65 years old or older, developmentally disabled or cognitively impaired

 - The investigating law enforcement agency has utilized all available local sources